Normative parental spanking (in Canada) encompasses the following attributes and definitions:

 Most children learn that limits are meaningless if they are not enforced, and that is why more than 4 in 5 parents rely on enforcement methods where other methods prove ineffective or harmful.

-Recent surveys (year in brackets) show that more than 4-in-5 parents with preteen children will use some form of constructive physical discipline:
+Recent surveys (year in brackets) show that more than 4-in-5 parents with preteen children will use some minor force in salutary child discipline:

 Canada 82% (2012)